adamiturabi/hava-dig/README.md

 `ll1` for root `$ms` will output `ll$~amos`

 To override the current root for any verb or noun append the new root to the numeric code separated by `.`.
 For example, if the current root is `bdr`, then `I.bydr` will output `I bayodara`

+In overriding the current root, you may use hyphens for the radicals you don't want to override.
+For example:

+With root `bdw` numeric code `22.--'` will output `badaA'`

 ### Foreign borrowings